influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 ## batch

-A collection of points in InfluxDB line protocol format, separated by newlines (`0x0A`).
+A collection of data points in InfluxDB line protocol format, separated by newlines (`0x0A`).
 A batch of points may be submitted to the database using a single HTTP request to the write endpoint.
 This makes writes using the InfluxDB API much more performant by drastically reducing the HTTP overhead.
 InfluxData recommends batch sizes of 5,000-10,000 points, although different use cases may be better served by significantly smaller or larger batches.